-- Both the rub and the garlic lime butter for this recipe can be made up to a week in advance.
+- Both the rub and the garlic-lime butter for this recipe can be made up to a week in advance.
 If making the butter more than a day ahead, pop it in the freezer until a few hours before dinner.

 - Don't be afraid to coat the steak liberally with the rub.
 It's delicious, but not too spicy.

 - Ancho chili powder is simply ancho chilis that have been ground up.
-It can be found at most larger grocery store in the spice section.
+It can be found at most larger grocery stores in the spice section.
 You can also make your own by grinding up ancho chilis.
-If you can’t find it and don’t want to make your own, chipotle chili powder is a good sub.
+If you can't find it and don't want to make your own, chipotle chili powder is a good sub.
 Ancho chile powder can also be ordered online.

 - This recipe calls for four steaks, 8-10 ounces each.
-After grilling, slice the steaks and divide into portions.
+After grilling, slice the steaks and divide them into portions.
 This will easily feed six people.
 If you want each person to have their own steak, obviously it will only serve 4.

 If you enjoyed this recipe, please come back and leave a star rating and review!
 It’s so helpful to other readers to hear other’s results and ideas for variations.

 - 4 tablespoons butter softened